Rules and Regulations

 Dogs: Other than service animals that assist persons with disabilities, dogs and other domestic animals are not allowed within parks, except in areas designated otherwise.
 Where permitted, dogs and other domestic animals must be fastened to and restrained by a chain or leash not exceeding six feet in length except in areas exclusively used for dog parks.
 Dogs and other domestic animals must be under the direct and immediate control of a responsible person… For more information, please visit Dogs in Parks.

-Fishing: All fishing within parks is subject to the California Fish and Game Code, the rules and regulations of the California Department of Fish and Game and these regulations.
-Department employees, California Department of Fish and Game officials, and other law enforcement personnel are authorized to issue citations for violations, confiscate fish and impound fishing gear upon violation of regulations…
+Fishing: All fishing within parks is subject to the California Fish and Game Code, the rules and regulations of the California Department of Fish and Wildlife and these regulations.
+Department employees, California Department of Fish and Wildlife officials, and other law enforcement personnel are authorized to issue citations for violations, confiscate fish and impound fishing gear upon violation of regulations…

 Group Use: No group, school, club or similar organization, whether formally organized or not, shall hold or conduct any activity within parks with twenty or more participants without prior written approval from the department.
 Group use of parks is subject to prior reservations, conditions and charges.